Best RV Destinations to Celebrate New Years

 Map Out a Festive Road Trip

 If spending the holidays in an RV isn’t exclusively associated with boondocking in a family member’s driveway for a few weeks, why not plan to visit a destination that brings out the festive spirit?
 Choose an RV park that holds special holiday events or go to a destination like Christmas, Florida that makes the holidays their whole personality.
 Picking a location with a festive feel will help set the tone for great holidays in your RV.
-And if you’re staying local, there are tons of great winter events in Louisiana!

 Decorate Your Campsite